INS Arihant: Trials and commissioning

 On 13 December 2014, Arihant sailed north along the Bay of Bengal coast for its extensive sea trials.
 The sea trials included the firing of the indigenous submarine-launched Sagarika ballistic missile.

 On 25 November 2015, an unarmed Sagarika missile was successfully test-fired from Arihant.
 The submarine then underwent further extensive sea trials, which were completed by early February 2016.
 Though it had initially been expected Arihant would be commissioned in time to participate in the International Fleet Review 2016, her participation was subsequently ruled out due to security concerns.
 On 23 February, Arihant was officially confirmed as ready for operations.

 According to The Economic Times, several weapons trials of INS Arihant were undertaken secretly.

 In August 2016, Prime Minister Narendra Modi commissioned INS Arihant into the Indian Navy.
 Commissioning and arming Arihant completed India's nuclear triad.

 Operational history

-2017 accident
+2017 accident allegations and fabrication

-In January 2018 it was reported that an aft hatch on the submarine was left open by mistake while the Arihant was docked in 2017, leading to saltwater flooding the propulsion area, rendering the submarine inoperative for ten months while corroding pipes were replaced.
+In January 2018 it was alleged that an aft hatch on the submarine was left open by mistake while the Arihant was docked in 2017, leading to saltwater flooding the propulsion compartment, rendering the submarine inoperative for ten months while corroding pipes were replaced.

+These allegations were dismissed by some sources due to the submarine being based on a double hull design as well as claims that it does not have a hatch to the propulsion compartment.
+However, the Indian Ministry for Defence refused to deny the allegations, claiming it would be a breach of national security to speak on the matter.
+Later media reports alleged of inconsistency of the original report by The Hindu, as per latest investigation the submarine has no hatches.
+The Arihant is based on Soviet double hull design with a sealed nuclear reactor section.